 The formal recruitment process is the primary method by which Panhellenic sororities acquire new members.
-It will begin Sunday, January 7th, 2018 and conclude Sunday, January 14, 2018.
-This process consists of a Go Greek orientation program and four rounds of events that allow potential new members and members of the Panhellenic chapters an opportunity to get to know each other.
+It will begin Sunday, January 14th, 2019 and conclude Sunday, January 20th, 2019.
+This process consists of an orientation program and four rounds of events that allow potential new members and members of the Panhellenic chapters an opportunity to get to know each other.

 Here are some questions you might ask: